-Want more realism in your medical scenes?
+Want more intense realism in your medical scenes?
 Whether you’re a true-to-life role player or one who likes to turn reality up a few notches, this workshop aims to help with both approaches.

 First, we will look at the huge world of medical fetishism.
 From historical to modern medical practice (and maybe a few peeks at the possible future), we will discuss some of the most popular kinks.
 We will also touch on some basic medical terminology from the past and present and look at resources for further research.